tomas-osswald/switch_2020_g3/docs/US002 Get Standard Categories.md

 - categoryID
 - parentNumber

-For this sprint, the system manager only gets the standard caave to be inputed along with the e-mail.
+For this sprint, the system manager only gets the standard categories from the categories list.

 # 3. Design